StarGitHub16/Project-2/README.md

 This is a website called Animination that is using Giphy to show results for any and all relevant gifs related to anime!

 You simply type in the search field anything you want and it will show results related to an anime.
-Even writing something as simple as the keyword "cool"
+Even writing something as simple as the keyword "cool",

 This website was desgined using HTML, CSS, and JavaScript.